chirpy2605/voron/V0/Dragon_Burner/README.md

 ![fitleftfan](images/fitleftfan.jpg)

 The 3010 hotend fan is meant to be press fit.
 If it's too tight, sand or file the opening but don't force it in otherwise it can deform and the blades will hit the casing.
-If it's too lose or rattles, use M3 screws to secure it through the top two holes into the cowl.
+If it's too lose or rattles, use electrical tape to slightly widen the fan.
 Routing of the fans cables are through the channel provided:

 ![fitfrontfan](images/fitfrontfan.jpg)